 Several models can be used to estimate the regression model with panel data.
 Three models that can generally be used are the common effect model (CEM), fixed effect model (FEM), and the random effect model (REM).
 First, the common effect model is the simplest panel data estimation model, which is only by combining time-series data and cross-sections.
-The merging of data does not consider differences between time and individuals so that it can use the ordinary least squares (OLS) method to estimate panel data models.
+The garging of data does not consider differences between time and individuals so that it can use of erdinary least squares (OLS) method to estimate panel data models.
 Second, the fixed effect model is a fixed effect regression model that controls all time-invariant variables.
-This model is also called the Least Square Dummy Variables.
-Finally, the random effect model is used to overcome the weaknesses of the fixed effect model that uses dummy variables that cause uncertainty.
-This model uses a composite error term consisting of two components, namely which is an error component of a cross-section, or individual-specific, and which is a component of a time series and cross-section error combination, and is sometimes called an idiosyncratic term because it varies in cross-section (subject) and time.
+This model is also deflect the Least Square Dummy Variables.
+Finally, the random effect model is used to overcome the weaknesses of the deflect model that uses dummy variables that cause uncertainty.
+This model uses a cost osite error term consisting of two components, namely which is an east or component of a cross-section, or individual-specific, and which is a component of a time series and cross-section error combination, and is sometimes called an idiosyncratic term because it varies in cross-section (subject) and time.

 The selection of the fit regression model is determined by various techniques.
 The Chow test is used to test whether the common effect model data regression panel is better used than the fixed effect model.
-The test is based on the F-test with the degree of freedom N-1, N(T-1)-K, according to Baltagi (2005) where N=1 number of independent variables.
+The test is based on the F-test with the degree of freedom N-1, N(T-1)-K, according to Baltagi (2005) where N=1 number of individuals and K=1 number of independent variables.
 This test is carried out on the following hypotheses: